orend/register/register.md

 Service Objects + No Rails Dependencies = Fastest Possible Tests
 =============================================================

-**Tl;Dr:** Extract service objects in a way that completely removes rails dependencies during test run to achieve the fastest possible test times, but more importantly - a better design.
+**TL;DR:** Extract service objects in a way that completely removes rails dependencies during test run to achieve the fastest possible test times, but more importantly - a better design.

 Starting With A Fat Controller
 --------------